DOCtorActoAntohich/gregtech-skyblock-edition/README.md

 You have to have Python 3.10 or newer installed.

 1. Run `pip3 install -r build/requirements.txt` to install required libraries.
-2. Run `python -m build.main` in command line.
+2. Run `python -m build` in command line.

 #### Note: updating external mods